rust-unofficial/patterns/functional/lenses.md

     None
 }

-// this is where a lense can be used in a generic way, since "unique ID"
+// this is where a lens can be used in a generic way, since "unique ID"
 // need not be the same kind of ID if they are all u64s fn unique_ids<I>(iterator: I) -> HashSet<u64>
     where I: Iterator<Item=Box<dyn Any>>